-Another significant variation is the impairment of the Company's properties which occurred in the quarters ending January 31, 2018 and January 31, 2017.
-Decreases in consulting fees, professional fees and corporate communication fees due to the implementation of cash conservation methods, as seen in the quarter ended April 30, 2018, can also cause a decrease in net loss.
-Increases in net loss due to exploration on the Company's properties can be seen the quarter ended July 31, 2018.
-Another factor that can cause an increase in net loss during the October 31, 2018, July 31, 2018 and April 30, 2018 quarters has been the increased legal costs due to the Company's current litigation dispute, the acquisition of new Clayton Valley lode claims, and the increases in share-based payments due to the issuance of incentive stock options.
+Increases in net loss can be seen in the quarter ended January 31, 2017, due to the impairment of the Company's properties and increases in share-based payments due to the issuance and exercises of incentive stock options.
+Another instance of an increase in net loss can be seen in the quarter ended January 31, 209, July 31, 2018, and April 30, 2018 due to exploration on the Company's Clayton Valley property.
+Another factor that can cause an increase in net loss during the October 31, 2018, July 31, 2018 and April 30, 2018 quarters has been the increased legal costs due to the Company's current litigation dispute, the acquisition of new Clayton Valley lode claims.